bchewy/Project-Fosterships/README.md

 2nd Runner Up for ICT Byte Hackathon Organised by Portfolio II & Overflow.

 ## Getting started
+BE Careful! - The development branch is unstable.
+Check the build status below before attempting to run a gradle build.

 ### Android App
 Download/clone and build in Android studio with the proper dependencies & versions below!